MenuButton

 A large goal of breast augmentation is to make the incision as concealed as possible.
 The 2 possible incision spots we use at CSA are around the nipple and the natural crease of the breast.
 About 90% of our patients receive Inframammary incisions, while the remaining 10% get Periareolar incisions.
 Although there may be slight visibility of scarring, they tend to blend in and fade over time.
 The amount of visibility varies from patient to patient.
 Skin color and texture play a part in this.

 You don’t need to make this decision on your own.
 We will help you decide the best incision pattern during your consultation.
-After having performed countless amounts of these procedures, we at Cosmetic Surgery Associates know what works best for our patients.
+After having performed countless amounts of procedures, we at Cosmetic Surgery Associates know what works best for our patients.

 Periareolar

 This incision is made around the lower half of the areola.
-This is a common implant incision spot if you are combining a breast augmentation with another procedure such as an areola reduction or breast lift.
-There is some swelling associated with this incision, but this will subside and scarring eventually fades into the areola.
+This is a common implant incision spot if you are combining a breast augmentation with another procedure, such as an areola reduction or breast lift.
+There is some swelling associated with this incision, but this will subside, and scarring eventually fades into the areola.
 Scarring is often very subtle.

 Inframammary

 This incision is made under the breast in its natural crease.
-There are advantages with a breast crease incision.
+There are advantages to a breast crease incision.
 This incision allows one of our board certified doctors to easily reach the pectoral muscle to place the implant underneath.
-Less swelling and tissue disturbance is involved with this incision placement.Scarring is minimally visible because it will naturally blend in and fade with the breast fold.
+Less swelling and tissue disturbance is involved with this incision placement.
+Scarring is minimally visible because it will naturally blend in and fade with the breast fold.

 Our Philosophy